kallsyms/DBIdbg/README.md

 * Count the number of times this tight loop is run
 * Break whenever a string with the contents "AAAA" is loaded into rdi

+### Why Rust?

+I wanted to learn rust.
+Also to remove core debugger stuff as a potential source of errors/crashes.
+There's going to be enough memory-unsafe stuff happening already, I don't want parts of the debugger to potentially add to the mess.